Skip to main contentA logo with &quat;the muse&quat; in dark blue text.

 Land more interviews by looking for more open jobs on The Muse »

-Consider this list your interview question and answer study guide.
-(And don’t miss our bonus list at the end, with links out to resources on specific types of interview questions—about emotional intelligence or diversity and inclusion, for example—and interview questions by role, from accountant to project manager to teacher.)
+Consider this list your job interview answer and question study guide.
+(And don’t miss our bonus list at the end, with links to resources on specific types of interview questions—about emotional intelligence or diversity and inclusion, for example—and interview questions by role, from accountant to project manager to teacher.)

 1.